Senior Leadership Team

 Before moving into education, she worked for a large financial institution within the central HR department and prior to that, as a PA for a Company Director.

-Ashley is the Deputy Head at Roman Fields and holds an MA in Autism.
-He has a wide range of experience in leading on pastoral and academic areas; and works extensively within mental health, liaising with outside agencies to get the best care and support for our pupils and their families.
+Ashley is the SENDCo of the James Marks Academy Trust based at Roman Fields site.
+Ashley holds an MA in Autism and has a wide range of experience in leading on pastoral and academic areas; and works extensively in mental health, liaising with outside agencies to get the best care and support for our pupils and their families.

 Above all else, Ashley is personable, friendly and approachable.
 He is always willing to go the extra mile and look for solutions which have tangible benefits.

-She has integrated many new processes that have moved Teaching, Learning and Assessment forward, leading to excellent outcomes for pupils.
-In previous roles, she oversaw the pastoral care and academic progress of a year group, working alongside colleagues and parents to make sure that the pupils had the best possible experiences at school, both socially and academically.
+Emma has experience of leading and integrating new processes across the provisions, supporting excellent outcomes for pupils.
+She also prioritises and supports the pastoral care and academic progress of pupils, working alongside colleagues and parents to make sure that pupils have the best possible experiences at school, both socially and academically.

-Through leading and co-leading a subject area, she learnt how to manage a team effectively, and use tracking to build a full picture of pupils' progress, aiding further planning and decision making, hence improving academic outcomes.
-Emma joined Roman Fields in 2016 and is proud to be a part of a team who genuinely make a difference to the lives of pupils.
+Emma joined Roman Fields in 2016 (and Forest House Education Centre in 2022) and is proud to be a part of a team who genuinely make a difference to the lives of young people and their families.